mosabami/modernize-app-ai-ready/exercises/ex-3/9-setup-assets.md

     az login
     ```

-1. If $AZURE_REGION is not still set, update the value of the **AZURE_REGION_PROVIDED** variable to use the region provided for this workshop.
+1. If $AZURE_REGION is not set, update the value of the **AZURE_REGION_PROVIDED** variable to use the region provided for this workshop.

     ```
     $AZURE_REGION="AZURE_REGION_PROVIDED"